aparajitahalder/University-Management-System/README.md

 # University-Management-System
-This is a report based on university Management System created using HTML, CSS, BOOTSTRAP, Javascript, JSP, Servelet and Mysql.
+This is a University Management System created using HTML, CSS, BOOTSTRAP, Javascript, JSP, Servelet and Mysql created using Eclipse IDE